-Open the new microflow by right-clicking the navigation item created in 2 Creating a Menu Item and select Go to target from the context menu:
+Open the new microflow by right-clicking the new menu item created in 2 Creating a Menu Item and selecting Go to target from the context menu:

 You will see an empty microflow like this:

-Open the Toolbox in the bottom-right corner of the Modeler:
+Open the Toolbox in the bottom-right corner of Studio Pro:

 Double-click the message activity to open the Show Message properties editor.